Best MVNO carrier 2025

 -

-There are three major carriers in the U.S., and each one of them offers a largely similar level of coverage by the numbers.
-However, if you live out in the country, there might be certain areas where AT&T's network is better, in comparison to Verizon and T-Mobile's networks.
-If that's the case, you (and your family!) can still take advantage of prepaid savings with Cricket Wireless.
-Owned by AT&T, the carrier gives you four main phone plans starting with a 5GB plan, then 10GB, and two unlimited options.
+There are three major carriers in the U.S., each offering a largely similar level of coverage by the numbers.
+However, if you live or work out in the country, there might be certain areas where AT&T's network works better in comparison to those of Verizon and T-Mobile.
+If that's the case, you (and your family members!) can still take advantage of prepaid savings with Cricket Wireless.
+Owned and operated by AT&T, this carrier gives you five main phone plans starting with a 5GB plan, then a 10GB plan, and finally three unlimited options.
 All but the base plan come with multi-line discounts as well as autopay savings.

-The lower $55 per month unlimited plan keeps things straightforward with unlimited talk, text, and data.
+The $55 per month middle unlimited plan keeps things straightforward with unlimited talk, text, and data.
 It has hotspot data as an optional add-on but offers nationwide 5G access, unlimited data, and 2GB of cloud storage.
-If you want even more, the $60 per month plan upgrades your unlimited data to premium so your speeds can stay higher on a crowded tower.
-It also comes with 15GB of hotspot data, 150GB of cloud storage, and ad-supported Max.
+If you want more, the $60 per month plan upgrades your unlimited data to premium, so your speeds stay higher even on crowded towers.
+It also comes with 15GB of dedicated hotspot data, 150GB of cloud storage, as well as ad-supported Max.
 All of the plans can access AT&T's nationwide 5G network.
+The $40 per month base unlimited plan just offers unlimited data, and nothing else.

-AT&T's network is compatible with most unlocked phones so if you already own a phone, there's a good chance you can bring it aboard.
-Cricket Wireless sells a solid range of mid-range devices as well, including both Android phones and iPhones, so if you want something high-end, you'll have to buy or finance it unlocked.
+AT&T's network is compatible with most of the unlocked phones so if you already own a device, there's a good chance you can bring it aboard.
+The carrier also sells a range of mid-range devices, including both Android phones and iPhones, so if you want a high-end device, you'll have to buy or finance it unlocked.

 Best international perks